Discover the Many Fascinating Worlds of Perspective

 Leonardo da Vinci

-Monograph and Dictionary of Perspective
+Monograph on Perspective

 In a strange quirk of fate, no book exists on the theoretical foundations of perspective (broadest sense); specifically to define, analyse, and unify all of the principles, types/forms, methods, instruments, and applications of visual/optical perspective.
 Henceforth, we are gathering everything known on this subject into a comprehensive monograph entitled The Art and Science of Perspective.